marcosbarbosa031/epic7_automation/README.md

 ***I'm not responsible for what happens to your equipments***

+You can user the optional argument ``` -h ``` to enable Heal all heroes.

+Don't heall heroes by default.

 ## Final Thoughts

 The script will show on the console every steps that it makes.